 Using the setting on your browser software may prevent you from using these cookies.
 This may impede the operation of certain services on our site (eg Live-Chat).

 The use of the Intercom service is based on Art.
 6 (1) (f) GDPR.
-We have a legitimate interest in optimizing the operation of our services or services. to better manage our customer relationships.
+We have a legitimate interest in optimizing the operation of our services. to better manage our customer relationships.

 Payments for the products and services offered on Allhours.com and Myhours.com are made through Chargify, LLC, 118 Broadway Street, San Antonio, Texas 78205, USA.
 If you purchase our products or services, your purchase will be made through an SSL encrypted web site operated by Chargify and the information transmitted will be stored on US Chargify servers.
 As a result, Chargify is registered with the EU-US Privacy Shield with respect to international data transfers to the United States.